xizon/Uix-Page-Builder/readme.txt

 * Support a key to add anchor links based Uix Page Builder to your navigation.
 Visit the Menus page (Appearance &laquo; Menus), choose items like "Uix Page Builder Anchor Links", from the left column to add to the menu.
 * Simple operation window, support loop list items.
 * Customizable core style sheets.

+= Advanced Customization ( For Theme Developer ) =

+1) Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
+If you want to custom your builder controls of backend for your theme, then just copy them from the directory `/wp-content/plugins/uix-page-builder/uix-page-builder-custom/` to your theme directory `/wp-content/themes/{your-theme}/`.

+> Note: You could move the **/wp-content/themes/{your-theme}/uix-page-builder-custom/js/**, **/wp-content/themes/{your-theme}/uix-page-builder-custom/images/** and **/wp-content/themes/{your-theme}/uix-page-builder-custom/css/** folders to your theme assets directory **/wp-content/themes/{your-theme}/assets/**

+2) Plugin allow handles plugin scripts of front-end.
+If you want to custom, rename the **"_uix-page-builder-plugins.js"** to **"uix-page-builder-plugins.js"** from the directory `/wp-content/plugins/uix-page-builder/uix-page-builder-custom/js/` or `/wp-content/themes/{your-theme}/uix-page-builder-custom/js/` or `/wp-content/themes/{your-theme}/assets/js/`, and add the required script to "uix-page-builder-plugins.js". ( If you done, the default Uix Page Builder plugin scripts can't queue.
+You can use your own scripts instead of the plugin only. )